SymfonyCasts/netgen-layouts/sfcasts/value-loader.md

 when we originally add the config for all of this, we set a preview template... but never created it!

 Let's open the content browser again.
-So on the manual grid, hit "Add Items".
+So on the manual grid, hit "Add items".
 The preview template powers the preview mode up here.
 If we click an item, it shows us a preview.
 Well, it *would*... except that we haven't actually *added* that template.